mabam/ScreenWakener/README.md

 **After configuration is done, “Screen Wakener” will activate your “Black Screen” before login or after (if you have enabled “auto-login” in System Preferences).**

-Written and tested on macOS High Sierra.
+Written on macOS High Sierra.
+Also tested on Catalina and Ventura.

 ### Credits go to: